Software-Defined X-Ray Imaging

 Dense Emitter Arrays

-Multiple individually addressable focal spots are integrated within a single tube architecture.
+Multiple individually addressable Multi-beam emitters are integrated within a single tube architecture.

 The compact pixel design enables new static CT geometries without thermal limitations.